1: Embrace the change in mindset and culture.

 # 7: Test early and often.

 As software is developed incrementally, code is constantly changing.
 Every time you check in new code, you have to ensure that it meets its requirements and does not break existing functionality.
-The frequency of code commitment requires fast feedback from tests that can only be achieved with automation.
+The frequency of code commitment requires fast feedback from UI tests that can only be achieved with automation.
 When you integrate tests into your continuous integration process, each code change is automatically tested.
 The goal is a near real-time feedback, which helps you in reacting to potential errors as soon as possible.

 # 8: Automation is a necessity, not a necessary evil in agile software development.